-Methane is rapidly become the go-to way to power the world.
-According to the U.S. Energy Administration, Americans today got 25 percent of their energy from natural gas in 2011, while coal represented just 20 percent — quite a drop from the 50 percent of a few years ago.
-Meanwhile, the U.S. produced more natural gas than coal in 2011 for the first time since 1981.
+Methane has quickly become a go-to power source in recent years, especially in the United States.
+According to the U.S. Energy Information Administration, Americans obtained 29 percent of their energy from natural gas in 2015, while coal represented just 16 percent — quite a drop from coal's 2008 share of 50 percent.
+In 2011, the U.S. produced more natural gas than coal for the first time since 1981.

-While still a nonrenewable resource, natural gas produces fewer dangerous emissions than coal.
+While still a nonrenewable (and climate-altering) resource, natural gas does produce fewer dangerous emissions than coal does.
 According to the EPA, natural gas "produces half as much carbon dioxide, less than a third as much nitrogen oxides, and 1 percent as much sulfur oxides at the power plant."

-Natural gas has a lot of potential outside of power plants.
-It can also be compressed to run vehicles, and there's a growing field of research to create batteries powered by methane.
+Natural gas has potential beyond power plants, too.
+It can be compressed to fuel vehicles, and a growing field of research aims to make batteries powered by methane.
 The methane from landfills can also be tapped to generate energy, as can the methane emitted by manure on hog farms.
-In the latter cases, where the methane is produced through biological means, it is actually more sustainable than natural gas and it puts to use materials that would otherwise go to waste to generate electricity.
+In the latter cases, where methane is produced by biological means, it's actually more sustainable than natural gas and uses materials to generate electricity that would otherwise go to waste.

 Methane's risk to the climate

-Unfortunately, burning natural gas for fuel releases methane into the atmosphere, where it contributes to climate change.
-Meanwhile, the very production of natural gas is also a methane risk, as much of the gas escapes during the fossil fuel exploration process.
-This may have been under control for a while, and a recent study by NASA found that greenhouse gases from the 1980s through 2005 tapered off because less methane was escaping during the exploration process.
+Not only does burning natural gas release CO2 into the atmosphere, but the very production of natural gas is also a climate risk, as methane often escapes during extraction and transportation.
+This may have been under control for a while, and a 2012 study by NASA found that greenhouse gases from the 1980s through 2005 tapered off because less methane was escaping during the exploration process.

-Methane isn't a bad gas in and of itself, but mankind is pushing more of it into the atmosphere than ever before.
+Like carbon dioxide, methane isn't a bad gas in and of itself — but humanity is pushing more of it into the atmosphere than ever before.
 Understanding where it comes from and developing ways to mitigate it will play an important role in maintaining the Earth's climate for the future.